 1 cup dark chocolate chips

 1 cup dates, soaked in warm water for 10-15 minutes

 1/4 cup cocoa powder (or raw cacao powder)

 1 Tablespoon raw cacao nibs (optional) Directions

-Place 1 cup of the walnuts and the almonds in a food and finely grind into a powder.
-Transfer to bowl.
+Place 1 cup of the walnuts and the almonds in a food processor and finely grind into a powder.
+Transfer to a bowl.
 Process the dates in the food processor until smooth.
-Put nuts back into food processor with dates, and process until into a paste, and transfer into a bowl.
+Put nuts back into the food processor with dates, and process until into a paste, and transfer into a bowl.
 Melt the chocolate chips in a heat-proof bowl in a pan in water (see above recipe) or a double boiler.
 Whisk in eggs one at a time until chocolate is smooth.
 Remove from heat.
 Add the cocoa powder and flour and stir until well incorporated.
 Combine the chocolate mixture and nut/date mixture, adding the last ½ cup of chopped walnuts and nibs (if using).
 Spread the batter evenly into the baking dish.
 Bake for 25-30 minutes or until an inserted toothpick comes out clean.